Michael Curtiz: 1940s

-Shortly after Captains of the Clouds was completed, but before Casablanca, Curtiz directed the musical biopic, Yankee Doodle Dandy (1942), a film about singer, dancer, and composer George M. Cohan.
+Shortly after Captains of the Clouds was completed, but released after his next picture, Casablanca, Curtiz directed the musical biopic, Yankee Doodle Dandy (1942), a film about singer, dancer, and composer George M. Cohan.
 It starred James Cagney in a role totally opposite from the one he had played four years earlier in Curtiz's Angels with Dirty Faces.
 Where the earlier film became a career high point for Cagney's portrayals of a gangster, a role he played in many earlier films, in this film, an overtly patriotic musical, Cagney demonstrates his considerable dancing and singing talents.
 It was Cagney's favorite career role.

 Cagney's bravura performance earned him his only Academy Award as Best Actor.
 For Warner Bros., it became their biggest box-office success in the company's history up to that time, nominated for nine Academy Awards and winning four.
 The success of the film also became a high point in Curtiz's career, with his nomination as Best Director.
 The film has been added to annals of Hollywood as a cinematic classic, preserved in the United States National Film Registry at the Library of Congress as being "culturally, historically, or aesthetically significant".